WheteThunger/SpawnModularCar/README.md

 - `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the player inventory when the player uses `/mycar destroy` or when they use `/mycar load` and the lock is removed because the preset contains no seating modules.
 I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since it spawns keys which may otherwise clutter the player's inventory.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `/mycar fix` or `/mycar load`.
+- `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.

 ## Localization